sdjanian/sacanalysis/README.md

 import os
 os.environ["R_HOME"] = PATH_TO_R
 ```

+* `from mpi4py import MPI : error: ImportError: DLL load failed:` OpenMPI not found.
+Most likely it is not installed.

 * `pandas` errors are caused by a wrong pandas version.
 The correct version is 0.23.4.
 To check run
 ```python